Doiby Dickles

 Charles "Doiby" Dickles is a fictional character from DC Comics.
-He was the original sidekick for Alan Scott (the first Green Lantern), appearing in comic book stories starring that hero from 1941 to 1949, He has a New York accent.
+He was the original sidekick for Alan Scott (the first Green Lantern), appearing in comic book stories starring that hero from 1941 to 1949.
+He has a prominent New York accent.

 Publication history

 The character was created by writer Bill Finger and artist Irwin Hasen.
 In an interview, Hasen said:

 I got it from the actor, Edward Brophy, who was an Irish detective before the World War in the 1930s Warner Bros. movies.
 He was an overweight little taxicab driver with a little derby and a cigar, and what an unlikely assistant for a guy like the Green Lantern!
 It was ridiculous.

 Kurt Mitchell and Roy Thomas wrote that Doiby was "the first of the comic relief sidekicks that came to define the [All-American] approach to super-heroics in the early '40s".

 Fictional character biography

 Earlier stories

 Charles "Doiby" Dickles is a taxi driver.
 His first adventure with Green Lantern occurs when Doiby follows Green Lantern while he was trailing a group of thugs.
 After Green Lantern was supposedly killed by the thugs, Doiby confronts them in a Green Lantern costume in an attempt to stop them.
 Soon after, the actual Green Lantern appears and, with the help of Doiby, saves the day.
 After that adventure, Green Lantern sent Doiby a quaint letter: "Doiby, I could use a good man like you to help me in my fight against all evil — How about it? -The Green Lantern".
 After that, Doiby began working with Alan Scott on a regular basis eventually learning that the Green Lantern and Alan Scott were one and the same.

 Doiby and Alan later try to assist Solomon Grundy during his first appearance.
 It does not go well as Grundy goes on a murderous rampage and must be destroyed.
 He seemingly meets his end under the wheels of a train.
 This adventure also has a backup Hop Harrigan story, as did many of Doiby's 'All American Comics' adventures.
 This adventure is re-told in 2002, with a focus on another close friend of Alan Scott, newswoman Irene Miller.

 Doiby and the Green Lantern had many adventures together, including taking on Nazis in the WWII era.
 With his thick Brooklyn accent, Doiby invariably addresses Green Lantern as "Lan'trin".
 As a cab driver, Doiby's slogan is "Soivice that don't make youse noivice".
 He refers to his cab as 'Goitrude'.
 Doiby often assists in battle with a skilled swing of a pipe wrench.
 Alan Scott later becomes the head of Gotham Broadcasting, a radio station based out of Gotham City.
 He brings in Doiby as his personal assistant.
 Doiby becomes involved with Princess Raima of Myrg, an alien who flees to Earth to escape a forced marriage to an evil man named Prince Peril.
 He gets his friends involved, who help rescue her but not before Doiby serves time as a court jester.